pmahnke/stmgrts/_posts/2005/2005-03-25-richmond_counci_2.md

 commentfile: 2005-03-25-richmond_counci_2
 category: news
 date: 2005-03-25 17:21:51
+excerpt: |
+    The money will be given to Richmond Council over the next two years as a reward for improving services in the borough under the Local Public Service Agreement (PSA) scheme.
 ---

 The money will be given to Richmond Council over the next two years as a reward for improving services in the borough under the Local Public Service Agreement (PSA) scheme.